 - Enables efficient resource updates i.e. no data transfer takes place if the resource doesn’t change.

 The following example will illustrate this.
 90 seconds after the initial fetch of an asset, initiates the browser a new request (the exact same asset).
-The browser looks up the local cache and finds the previous cached response but cannot use it because it’s expired.
-This is the point where the browser request the full content from the server.
-The problem with it is, that if the resource hasn’t changed, there is absolutely no reason for downloading the same asset that is already in the CDN cache.
+The browser looks up the local cache and finds the previously cached response but cannot use it because it’s expired.
+This is the point where the browser requests the full content from the server.
+The problem with it this is that if the resource hasn’t changed, there is absolutely no reason for downloading the same asset that is already in the CDN cache.

 Validation tokens are solving this problem.
 The edge server creates and returns arbitrary tokens, that are stored in the ETag header field, which are typically a hash or other fingerprints of content of existing files.
 Clients don’t need to know how the tokens are generated but need to send them to the server on subsequent requests.
 If the tokens are the same then resources haven’t changed thus downloads can be skipped.

 The web browser provides the ETag token automatically within the “If-None-Match” HTTP request header.
 The server then checks tokens against current assets in the cache.
 A 304 Not Modified response will tell the browser if an asset in the cache hasn’t been changed and therefore allowing a renewal for another 90 seconds.
 It’s important to note that these assets don’t need to be downloaded again which saves bandwidth and time.